-During the fiscal year ended March 31, 2015, 77% of the Corporation's sales (71% last year) were made outside Canada, including 49% in the U.S. (62% last year).
+During the fiscal year ended March 31, 2017, approximately 81% of the Corporation's sales (80% last year) were made outside Canada, including 58% in the U.S. (55% last year).
 The majority of sales are in U.S. currency.
-Management made every effort to hedge against the risks associated with U.S. exchange rates with forward foreign exchange contracts.
+In an effort to mitigate the foreign currency fluctuation exposures, the Corporation has put in place a foreign currency hedging policy.

-As at March 31, 2015, the Corporation had forward foreign exchange contracts totalling US\$119.0 million at a weighted-average rate of 1.1297 (Canadian dollar over U.S. dollar, "cad/usd") (US\$127.4 million at a weighted-average rate of 1.0628 cad/usd as at March 31, 2014) with the majority maturing over the next two fiscal years.
+As at March 31, 2017, the Corporation had forward foreign exchange contracts totalling US\$152.4 million at a weighted-average rate of 1.3178 Canadian dollar over U.S. dollar ("cad/usd") (US\$165.2 million at a weighted-average rate of 1.2900 cad/usd as at March 31, 2016) with the majority maturing over the next two fiscal years.

-The following tables show the distribution of sales from continuing operations by country of origin and country of destination over the periods indicated.
+The following tables show the distribution of sales from operations by country of origin and country of destination over the periods indicated.